recurly/recurly-js/README.md

 # Additional Requirements

-This library depends on jQuery 1.5.2+.
-A future version may be framework agnostic.

 You will need a Recurly client library in order to sign the protected fields for one-time transaction and billing info updates.
 Today, our [PHP](https://github.com/recurly/recurly-client-php) and [Ruby](https://github.com/recurly/recurly-client-ruby) clients have support for creating Recurly.js signatures.
 A client library is also necessary for performing other actions, such as retrieving account information, upgrading or downgrading a subscription, etc.